 An independent and non-partisan voice of reason on drug policy, we are a straight-talking ally for practical insights, information and evidence-based action for people in need.

 Penington Institute is the convenor of International Overdose Awareness Day, a major global event focused on overdose prevention, remembering the loved ones lost to overdose, ending the stigma surrounding drug use and raising awareness of the overdose crisis sweeping the globe.

 Penington Institute obtained an educational grant from Swedish pharmaceutical and biotechnology company Camurus AB to create Life Savers.
-Camurus AB is a specialist in the production of medicines for the treatment of serious and chronic diseases.
+Camurus AB develops medicines for the treatment of serious and chronic diseases.

 The website was created and edited by Penington Institute and reviewed by people with lived experience of opioids and other drug use as well as medical professionals.

-Life Savers is a brief guide to treatment for opioids dependence and addiction, for everyday people who are dependent, or concerned they might be dependent on opioids including pain medications, such as codeine, morphine, oxycodone and fentanyl, and drugs that are usually illegal, such as heroin and opium.
+Life Savers is a brief guide to treatment for opioid dependence and addiction, for everyday people who are dependent or concerned they might be dependent on opioids including pain medications (such as codeine, morphine, oxycodone and fentanyl) and drugs that are usually illegal (such as heroin and opium).